m-finding/STM32F013-devb/README.md

 # STM32F103-devb
 STM32F103 Development Board
 This repository includes all manufacturing files of the STM32f103 Dev.
-Board - a STM Blue-pill-inspired project.
+Board - a STM Blue-pill-inspired project using the STM32F103C8T6.

 Instructions for ordering(files adapted to JLCPCB assembly service):
   - go to jlcpcb.com